jessicaluong/pacman-js/README.md

 ### Running Tests

-Unit tests are implemented using the Jest framework.
-To run the unit tests for this project, follow these steps:
+Unit tests have only been written for the front end.
+They are implemented using the Jest framework and can be run by following these steps:

 1. Clone the repository: